LINSbkt/chat-room/README.md

 ### New Message Notifications
 - Red dot indicators on user list for unread messages
-- Separate notification counts for common chat and private conversations
 - Notifications clear automatically when viewing messages
 - Real-time notification updates